vitalline/chessvar/readme.txt

 Restart hotkeys:
-Ctrl + R: restart game with current armies (twice: refresh data) Ctrl + Alt + R: clear custom data and restart game
+Ctrl + R: restart game with current armies (twice: refresh data) Shift + R: start game with new random armies

-Start new game hotkeys:
-Shift + R: start game with new random armies
 Shift + C: start game with new chaotic armies
-Alt + C: start game with new asymmetrical chaotic armies Shift + X: start game with new extremely chaotic armies Alt + X: start game with new asymmetrical extremely chaotic armies ... + Ctrl (to any of the above): use one new army of the same type for both players
+Alt + C: start game with new asymmetrical chaotic armies Shift + X: start game with new extremely chaotic armies Alt + X: start game with new asymmetrical extremely chaotic armies ... + Ctrl (for new armies): use the same army for both players Ctrl + Shift + E: erase all custom data and restart game

 Custom start hotkeys:
 Shift + W: cycle white army forward (+1)